Resource for social care providers supporting refugees to work in social care.

 The key to success is how you support your new staff to settle into their new role, and into the community.
 It is important to keep in regular contact with the people you are recruiting.
 This provides key support and starts building relationships.

-Here are examples of support social care providers offer:
+Here are examples of the support that social care providers can offer:

-- Including new recruits into WhatsApp groups.
-This fosters relationships between new recruits and the team.
+- including new recruits into online team groups, which fosters relationships between new recruits and the team

-- Offering welcome packs (for example groceries, items useful at work, household items).
+- offering welcome packs such as groceries, items that are useful at work, household items

-- Helping the recruit and their family to get to know the area through offering a local guide.
-This can include the workplace, shops, schools, childcare, transport etc.
+- helping the recruit and their family to get to know the area by offering a local guide, which can include the workplace, shops, schools, childcare, transport

-- Providing recruits with local information about community networks and other relevant support.
+- providing recruits with local information about ethnic, cultural or religious community networks and other relevant support

 Finding accommodation can be challenging for refugees.
 Many employers secure accommodation for their recruits, for at least the first four weeks.
 This supports individuals during this particularly challenging time.
 Feedback suggests that locating secure, longer-term, affordable accommodation can be difficult.
 The availability of appropriate accommodation will vary depending on your location.
 It is advisable to plan well in advance.

-The Refugee Council website has comprehensive information.
-See Support and information for people affected by the crisis in Ukraine - Refugee Council.
+The Refugee Council website has comprehensive information on the support and information available for people affected by the crisis in Ukraine.
 It also offers links to support organisations.

 Modern slavery awareness